keymanapp/keyman/linux/README.md

     * This will install to /usr/local
         * and `/usr/share/ibus/component/kmfl.xml` and `/usr/share/kmfl/icons`
+        * and `/usr/share/ibus/component/keyman.xml` and `/usr/share/keyman/icons`

     * If you already have the ibus-kmfl package installed then it will move the file `/usr/share/ibus/component/kmfl.xml` to `/usr/share/doc/ibus-kmfl/`
+    * If you already have the ibus-keyman package installed then it will move the file `/usr/share/ibus/component/keyman.xml` to `/usr/share/doc/ibus-keyman/`

         * run `make uninstall` to uninstall everything and put it back again